damianoamatruda/masters-of-renaissance/deliverables/Communication protocol.md

 To make the protocol more resilient and situation-aware, `NetEvents` have been separated from application-level events.

 The player, when starting the client, can choose whether to connect to the server (singleplayer and multiplayer playmodes) or playing locally (singleplayer only).
-In both cases the messages sent will be the same and happen in the exact same way: the network side of the project has been implemented to allow changing the transport layer transparently to both the client and the server.
+In both cases the messages sent are the same and happen in the exact same way: the network side of the project has been implemented to allow changing the transport layer transparently to both the client and the server.

 ## Connecting to the server
-Upon connection, a handshake will take place:
+Upon connection, a handshake takes place:

 ```
  ┌────────┒                      ┌────────┒